l3br4s/CSlider/readme.md

 -	**autoplayStop()**
 	Stop autoplay.
 -	**destroy()**
-	Destroy the slider and restore the original DOM.
+	Destroy the slider, remove event listeners and restore the original DOM.
 -	**next()**
 	Move to the next slide.
 -	**prev()**